 When to call a doctor

-If you’re unsure if your lips are severely swollen, be on the lookout for one or both of your lips being larger than their normal size.
-Your lip may feel “fat” and painful and you may have difficulty eating, drinking, talking, or opening your mouth.
+If you’re unsure if your lips are severely swollen, be on the lookout for one or both of your lips being larger than normal.
+Your lip may feel “fat” and painful, and you may have difficulty doing the following:

 Sunburned lips can be treated with healing and cooling ointments.
-Some of the traditional remedies you might use on your body aren’t good to use on your lips.
+Some of the traditional remedies you might use for sunburns on your body aren’t good to use on your lips.
 This is because there’s the likelihood you could ingest what you put on your lips.